GameWithPixels/pixels-js/README.md

 # pixels-js

-Pixels Typescript/JavaScript libraries and apps.
+Monorepo for Pixels Typescript/JavaScript libraries and apps.

 ## Setup